Development and building trade capacity

 Data regulation in trade agreements: different models and options ahead

 “Data is the new oil”.
-Just like oil which powered the economy in the last century data are what moves the world today.
+Just like oil, which powered the economy in the last century, data are what moves the world today.
 This is especially true for international trade.
-The crucial role played by data can be observed at every step of the process from the conception of a new product and the sourcing of raw materials and parts to the manufacturing process and the transportation of products across borders until they finally reach the hands of consumers from every corner of the world.
+The crucial role played by data can be observed at every step of the process, from the conception of a new product and the sourcing of raw materials and parts, to the manufacturing process and the transportation of products across borders, until they finally reach the hands of con Read More

 Note on the WTO Chairs Programme